subh-775/Artistic-Prompt-AI/README.md

-# 🎨 AI-Powered Poster Generator with Perfect Text Placement
+# 🎨 AI-Powered Poster Generator

 We are designing a machine learning model capable of generating images that **accurately incorporate specified text or lettering within the image**.
 Existing image-generating models often struggle with proper text placement, either misplacing the text or introducing spelling errors.
 Our goal is to train the model to master the art of **placing text accurately and aesthetically within generated images**.
 Once accomplished, this innovation will enable seamless creation of visually appealing outputs such as **poster designs** and **template fills**, all from a single prompt.